9 Key Food and Beverage Industry Trends (2022-2025)

 With all those benefits, it’s no surprise that the DTC model is popular with investors.

-70% of CPG brands that receive VC funding have a DTC component.
+In fact, 70% of CPG brands that receive VC funding have a DYC component.

 Another common aspect of DTC food startups is a focus on underserved markets.